heatherdwilliams/heatherdwilliams/README.md

 - 👋 Hi, I’m @heatherdwilliams
-- 👀 I’m interested in coding and data analytics
+- 👀 I’m interested in learning more about Python, SQL and R programming in regards to data analytics
-- 🌱 I’m currently learning SQL and working on the Google Data Analysis Professional Certificaiton
+- 🌱 I’m currently a data analyst for a healthcare company
-- 💞️ I’m looking to collaborate on pretty much anything, I have background in pharamcy, but I would love to learn about data in other fields
+- 💞️ I’m looking to collaborate anything to do with healthcare, I have a strong background in pharamcy, but I would love to learn about data aspects of healthcare
-- 📫 How to reach me https://www.linkedin.com/in/heather-williams-cpht/ or email heather.d.williams16@gmail.com
+- 📫 How to reach me https://www.linkedin.com/in/heather--williams or email heather.d.williams16@gmail.com

 <!---
 heatherdwilliams/heatherdwilliams is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.